RaniKumari10/Python_for_Machine_Learning/README.md

 # Python_for_Machine_Learning
-Python programming that involves the utilization of Python's libraries and tools to develop.
+"Python for Machine Learning" is a domain of Python programming that involves the utilization of Python's libraries and tools to develop, train, evaluate, and deploy machine learning models and algorithms.
+Python is a popular language for machine learning due to its rich ecosystem of libraries, including NumPy, pandas, scikit-learn, TensorFlow, PyTorch, and more.
+It enables data scientists and machine learning practitioners to manipulate, analyze, and model complex datasets, making it a powerful tool for solving a wide range of real-world problems through predictive and data-driven approaches.